 As we know, cyber-attacks can target any form of electronic information, so we are clearly not in the realm of tangible assets.
 Instead we are looking at a variety of scenarios, including loss or damage to data or software programmes; business interruption losses as a result of network downtime; or even cyber & data extortion demands where third parties threaten to damage or release data if money is not paid to them.
-We have moved from a tangible to an intangible risk.
+We’ve moved from a tangible to an intangible risk.

 For example, a party could hack into your computer systems and cause extensive damage, but if you haven’t taken out cyber insurance then you will not necessarily be covered for the consequences of such an attack.
-It is vital to ensure that your intangible assets are insured, but the good news is that cyber insurance market is developing to plug that gap.
+It’s vital to ensure that your intangible assets are insured, but the good news is that cyber insurance market is developing to plug that gap.

-In some respects, cyber insurance at the moment is like the directors & officers’ liability market was some years ago, with limited knowledge about what the product covers and why it is so important.
-And yet, with the scale and regularity of cyber-attacks in the UK increasing year on year, it is vital that you review the adequacy of your existing insurance and determine whether that will cover you in the event of an attack on your authority.
+In some respects, cyber insurance at the moment is like the directors & officers’ liability market was some years ago, with limited knowledge about what the product covers and why it’s so important.
+And yet, with the scale and regularity of cyber-attacks in the UK increasing year on year, it’s vital that you review the adequacy of your existing insurance and determine whether it will cover you in the event of an attack on your authority.